Cancellative sparse domination: Introduction

+Above, $\MaxAvg_Q$ denotes the restriction of $\MaxAvg_\D$ where the supremum runs over over dyadic subcubes of $Q$.
+The easy chain of inequalities

+shows that Theorem \ref{th:theoremA} is an improvement over the usual sparse domination statements, while at the same time it avoids formulations that are too strong to hold in general.
+Its proof is based on the local inequality

-In the proof, we use it to bypass the weak-type $(1,1)$ inequality for the non-cancellative version of $\MaxAvg_\D$, which is used in one way or another in all of the existent sparse domination principles and which makes cancellative estimates hopeless.
+We use it to bypass the weak-type $(1,1)$ inequality for the non-cancellative version of $\MaxAvg_\D$, which is used in one way or another in all of the existing sparse domination principles and which makes cancellative estimates hopeless.
 We shall prove Theorem \ref{th:theoremA} via the corresponding estimates for maximal truncations of the operators under study.
 We shall show in the body of the paper that the composite sparse operator

 maps $\Hardy_\D^1(\R^d)$ to $L^1(\R^d)$.
 This is because $\MaxPer^r_\D$ is bounded on $L^p(\R^d)$ for all $0<p\leq \infty$, and therefore